72nd/baserowdantic/README.md

 ### Creating entries

-Now that the tables are set up in the database, you can start populating them with entries.
+Now that the tables are set up in the database, you can start populating them with entries using [`Table.create()](https://72nd.github.io/baserowdantic/baserow/table.html#Table.create).
 The following example provides insights into the various methods available.

 ```python
 # Let's start by creating a few authors.